Marijuana (2020 film)

 Marijuana is a 2020 Indian Tamil-language crime thriller film directed by MD Anand.
-The film stars Rishi Rithvik and Asha Parthalom, while Srinivasan, Rajesh, and Madurai Joseph play supporting roles.
-The music was composed by Karthick Guru with cinematography by Bala Rosaiya and editing by MD Vijay.
-The film released on 3 March 2020.
+The film stars Rishi Rithvik and Asha Parthalom, with Srinivasan, Rajesh, and Madurai Joseph in supporting roles.
+The music was composed by Karthick Guru, while cinematography was handled by Bala Rosaiya and editing by MD Vijay.
+The film was released on 14 November 2020.

 Plot

-A minister’s son and a theater employee are killed mysteriously.
-Guru, a police officer, handles the case.
-While investigating the case deeply, a few more murders happen.
-Guru finds out that a murderer is a single person.
-The clue he gets, in this case, is marijuana, and all the cases are linked with it.
-Who is the murderer and what is their motive form the rest of the story.
+A minister’s son and a theater employee are mysteriously killed.
+Guru, a police officer, takes charge of the case.
+While investigating the case deeply, a few more murders occur.
+Guru discovers that the killer is a single individual.
+The clue he uncovers is marijuana, which links all the cases together.
+The identity of the murderer and their motive form the rest of the story.

 Reception

 A critic from Chennai Online wrote that "Rishi, who comes as a Police officer, has given a fantastic performance".
 Maalai Malar critic noted that "Rishi, who is playing the hero in the film, has done his job well".